Skip to main content

 My work engages with the intersections of performance and visual culture, feminist theory, Black Studies, and dramaturgies of urban space in the global South.
 Across my research, writing and pedagogy, I am concerned with how different forms of performance and artistic production challenge colonial and imperial histories, epistemologies, and their corresponding debris.

-Prior to joining Queen Mary, I worked as a lecturer at King’s College London.
-I was a Mellon Fellow at the Centre for Humanities Research and the Women’s and Gender Studies Department, UWC, South Africa, where I remain a Research Fellow.
-I co-convened the Performance in Public Spaces working group of the International Federation for Theatre Research.
-Currently, I am part of the editorial board of C21 Literature and the executive committee of Theatre and Performance Research Association, UK.
+Prior to joining Queen Mary, I worked at King’s College London.
+This followed Mellon Fellowships at the Centre for Humanities Research and the Women’s and Gender Studies Department, UWC, South Africa, where I remain as a Research Fellow.

 Teaching